Finleap/engineering.finleap.com/content/posts/2020-03-19-api-gateways.md

 ### Sqoop

 Based on Envoy Proxy just like Ambassador, it is exclusive to Kubernetes.
-It is an attempt to federate all Sort of APIs.
+It is an attempt to federate all sorts of APIs into a GraphQL API.

 #### The Good

-- Adapters for gRPC, Serverless – not just REST or GraphQL
+- Adapters available for gRPC, Serverless – not just REST or GraphQL
 - Based on Envoy means it has already great support for advanced features like Canary Routing and Shadowing
+- Uses K8S-native capabilities for load balancing, service discovery and more
+- Pre-integrates with standard solutions for monitoring

 #### The Bad